arongeo/minikernel/README.md

 # minikernel

 A small kernel for the Raspberry Pi 4 written in Rust.
-With full GPIO support.
+Definitely not the best kernel you'll ever see, a lot of the solutions aren't nearly as thought through as I would like them to be, but this is what I could write now, looking forward to improve :)

 ## TODO
 - GPIO Input